-with NHS Highland and other appointed The period of project After Care that has been provided by the PSCP - Balfour Beatty, in conjunctio support, will enable early issues requiring resolution to be addressed and inform the gathering of wider feedback.
+The period of project After Care that has been provided by the PSCP - Balfour Beatty, in conjunctio Q with NHS Highland and other appointed support, will enable early issues requiring resolution to be addressed and inform the gathering of wider feedback.
 The purpose of a Post Occupancy Evaluation (POE) is to provide a structured evaluation of the process of delivering a project, obtain feedback on the performance of the building / development and verify performance but pmes in se.
 This allows valuable learning to be captured and recorded that can be applied to new projects as well as providing recommendations that can further enhance the performance of the building / development in use.

 nimum, the first 3 years of building occupation.
-It is expected that the client-side Soft Landings The POE process will be required to cover, as a m champion will continue to maintain the 'golden thread' (ensuri the creation $d_f$ an asset is linked to its intended purpose) and will coordinate and support the delivery of POE.
+It is expected that the client-side Soft Landings The POE process will be required to cover, as a m champion will continue to maintain the 'golden thread' (ensuri he creation of an asset is linked to its intended purpose) and will coordinate and support the delivery of POE.